 There are many issues to consider with glass and glazing installation or repair.
-This diagram shows those areas on doors, adjacent side panels, low level glazing and windows which are defined under current Building Regulations as critical areas, and ones where safety glazing must be used.
+This diagram shows the areas on doors, adjacent side panels, low level glazing and windows which are defined under current Building Regulations as critical areas, and therefore where safety glazing must be used.
 These regulations apply to both single and double glazing.

 Toughened or Laminated Safety Glass?

-Safety glazing can be achieved by using either toughened or laminated glass.
-All standard clear and obscure glass can be toughened but this takes a few days to manufacture, whilst both clear and obscure laminated glass doesn’t need to be processed, and can be fitted immediately once cut to size.
+Safety glazing is achieved by using either toughened or laminated glass.
+All standard clear and obscure glass can be toughened but this takes a few days to manufacture.
+Both clear and obscure laminated glass doesn’t need to be processed, and can consequently be fitted immediately once cut to size.

 Toughened Glass Explained

 We have all seen the aftermath of a damaged phone box or bus shelter with little bits of ‘sugar’ everywhere.
 This is toughened glass in action.

 Without going all technical, the glass is processed using both a heating and cooling process.
 This gives the glass its strength making it much stronger.

-The only downside to glazing this in your home is that when it does eventually break, all the bits fall away and, usually, you are left with a big hole where your window used to be.
+The only downside to using this in your home is that when it does eventually break, all the bits fall away.
+You will be left with a big hole where your window used to be.
 Great, if you tripped and you are not now going to hospital with life-threatening injuries, not so great at keeping unwelcome visitors out!

-However, if the toughened glass has been used in a double-glazing application, that’s fine as you have a second piece to maintain security, but in single glazed applications, particularly on doors and low-level windows, laminated glass might be better.
+However, if the toughened glass is in a double-glazing application, unless you have been very unlucky, you will have a second piece of glass to maintain security.
+But in single glazed applications, particularly on doors and low-level windows, laminated glass might be better.

-Laminated glass breaks like a car windscreen.
+Laminated glass will break like a car windscreen.
 Remember the TV films where someone head butts the windscreen and leaves a tell-tale ‘football’ impression?
 That is laminated glass.
 It will stay together as it’s bonded to a clear membrane.
-Although you still end up with damage, the ‘spiders web’ pattern means that your glass stays in its frame and intruders stay outside!
+Although you still end up with damage, the ‘spiders web’ pattern means that your glass will stay in its frame and intruders will stay outside!